Nurse / Medical

-Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school when entering 9th grade.
+Physical Exam: Illinois law doesn't require a physical exam for 7th and 8th grade students, unless the students are participating in sports, then an up-to-date sports physical is needed before tryouts and practices begin.
 Students without a current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.

 Hepatitis B: Three doses required.
 The first two doses are no less than 28 days apart and the interval between the 2nd and the 3rd doses must be at least two months apart.

 MMR: (Measles, Mumps, Rubella) two doses are required.
 The 1st dose on or after the 1st birthday and the 2nd dose no less than 28 days after the first.

 MCV: (Meningococcal) All students over the age of 11 years old are required to be vaccinated with a single dose of a quadrivalent meningococcal vaccine.

 OPV/IPV: (Polio) ]three or more doses are required with the last dose received on or after the 4th birthday.
 Any combo vaccine with IPV requires four doses.

 Varivax: (Chickenpox) two doses required.
 The 1st dose on or after the 1st birthday and the 2nd dose no less than 28 days after the first, OR PROOF OF DISEASE